BombShellReaper/Palworld-Linux-Server/README.md

     sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"

+> [!TIP]
-**Note:** For added security, change "any" to a specific IP address or range.
+ For added security, change "any" to a specific IP address or range.

 Allow all incoming connections to port 27015:

     sudo ufw allow from any proto udp to any port 27015 comment "Palworld Query Port"

+> [!TIP]
-**Note:** For added security, change "any" to a specific IP address or range.
+> For added security, change "any" to a specific IP address or range.

 **Allow SSH Connections Through UFW** (Optional)

     sudo ufw allow from any to any port 22 comment "SSH"

+> [!TIP]
-**Note:** For added security, change "any" to a specific IP address or range.
+> For added security, change "any" to a specific IP address or range.

 Set the default rule to deny incoming traffic (Optional)